Foundation Drainage Repair

-In many areas the ability of soils to support a foundation is affected by the amount of water in the soils.
+In Texas, the ability of soils to support a foundation is greatly affected by the amount of water in the soils.
 The goal is consistent soil moisture.
-Too much water can cause soils to be muddy, and a foundation can sink.
-Too much water, and expansive soils will lift a house up.
-Good foundation drainage helps to keep excess water away from a foundation and to prevent problems.
+Too much water can cause soils to swell and heave or lift a foundation.
+Proper foundation drainage helps to keep excess water away from a foundation and to prevent problems.
 Advanced offers foundation drainage repair services to correct fix these issues.

 DO I NEED FOUNDATION DRAINAGE?

 An hour after rain stops, do you have standing water within 10 feet of your foundation?
 If your answer is “Yes”, you may need to consider foundation drainage repair.
 Does the soil next to your foundation remain muddy or soft for days after a rain?
 If your answer is “Yes”, you may need to consider foundation drainage repair.

 HOW CAN ADVANCED HELP?

-Advanced reviews what foundation drainage solutions you currently have as well measures things such as the slope away from the foundation.
-With the survey in hand WE outline a detailed foundation drainage solution that may include:
+Advanced reviews foundation drainage you currently have and measures things such as the slope away from the foundation.
+With the survey in hand WE outline a detailed foundation drainage repair solution that may include:

-Installs Gutters and Downspouts These are the first things added as they are the easiest way to drain a foundation.
+Gutters and Downspouts – These are the first things added as they are the easiest way to drain a foundation.

-- Install Drains If grading is not possible, area drains, drains that collect surface water are installed.
+Drains – If grading is not possible, area drains, drains that collect surface water are installed.
 In some situations, shallow French Drains are used as a solution.

-Water Direction Advanced’s focus is to, when possible, direct water into a street, drainage ditch, or swale.
+Water Direction – Advanced Foundation Repair’s focus is to, when possible, direct water into a street, drainage ditch, or swale.
 A swale is simply a very shallow ditch that is used to carry off water.

-- Install Moisture Barriers Moisture barriers are vertical layers of plastic that are buried in the ground.
+Moisture Barriers – Moisture barriers are vertical layers of plastic that are buried in the ground.
 As water flows up against a moisture barrier, it is stopped and prevented from getting under a home.

-- Install French Drains French Drains are trenches filled with gravel that have a drain line buried in the gravel.
+French Drains – French Drains are trenches filled with gravel that have a drain line buried in the gravel.
 French drains are designed to intercept and remove underground water.

-- Install Under Slab Drains Rarely, it is necessary to tunnel under a foundation and install drains in the tunnels to collect and remove water.
+Under Slab Drains – Rarely, it is necessary to tunnel under a foundation and install drains in the tunnels to collect and remove water.
 Drainage tunnels are dug by hand and typically measure 3 feet wide and 3 feet deep.